Call for abstracts

 Style files: For submitted one-page abstracts, please use the COLT style file, linked below.

-Abstarcts should be submitted through OpenReview; the deadline for submissions is 5pm EST on Monday, May 19th, 2025.
+Abstracts should be submitted through OpenReview; the deadline for submissions is Monday, June 15th, 2026, 11:59 PM Anywhere on Earth (AoE).

 OpenReview submission site: OpenReview